List of Trigun characters: Milly Thompson

 Milly Thompson (ミリィ・トンプソン, Mirii Tonpuson), also known as "Stungun Milly", is a kind-hearted and optimistic agent of Bernardelli who works alongside her best friend Meryl, who she looks up to and refers to in a respectful manner.
 She comes from a very large family, and often writes letters to them, which is known as "The Milly Monthly".
 She wields a concussion gun, referred to as a "stun-gun", which she hides under her coat and is powerful enough to knock over trucks.
 Although she does not have a relationship with Wolfwood in the manga, events after his death imply that she may have had a romantic interest in him.
 In the anime, Milly spends the night with him before his death and her reaction to his death is greater than in the manga.
 In the manga, she has blond hair, while in the anime, she has brown hair.

 Nicholas D. Wolfwood

 Nicholas D. Wolfwood (ニコラス・D・ウルフウッド, Nikorasu Dī Urufūddo), also known as Nicolas the Punisher, is a member of the Eye of Michael, an organization of assassins.
 After showing potential in the orphanage in which he was raised, Chapel trained and modified him, giving him enhanced abilities and the ability to regenerate from injuries using special vials, though this causes him to age at a faster rate.
 He wields a cross-shaped gun called the Punisher, which contains two machine guns and a rocket launcher; the anime depicts one of its unused arms as containing a rack of pistols.
-Wolfwood later shoots Chapel and takes his place in the Gung-Ho Guns in an attempt to kill Knives, but is unsuccessful; instead, Knives sends him to protect Vash until he can meet him.
-After Vash is captured, Wolfwood rescues him and battles his childhood friend, Livio, and his master.
-He manages to kill Chapel and defeat Livio and his alternative personality, Razlo.
-However, having overdosed on the regenerative vials, he dies soon after while having a drink with Vash.

-In the anime, Wolfwood was raised by an abusive guardian; after he shot and killed them, Chapel took him in and trained him to be his successor.
-He meets and joins forces with Vash while he is stranded in the desert.
-Wolfwood's purpose is to raise money for the children in the orphanage he runs so that they do not suffer as he did.
-At first, he holds the ideals that he must kill, though he eventually comes to accept Vash's ideals.
-He eventually fights his master, but spares him after defeating him.
-Legato forces Chapel to shoot Wolfwood, who stumbles into a church and dies.
-Vash then takes his gun as an act of honor and uses it while fighting against Knives.
-Over the course of the series, Wolfwood develops a relationship with Milly that develops into a romance, with him sleeping with her shortly before his death.